atharvajshinde/RetroSnake-Java/README.md

 ## HOW TO RUN THE GAME

 Choose the method that works best for you:
+## ALL FILES CAN BE DOWNLOADED THROUGH THE RELEASES SECTION OF THIS REPO!

 ### 1. Windows Installer (Highly Recommended!)
 In this method, you can simply install the setup file, which will automatically setup the entire RetroSnake on your computer!